Colin Sieders: Personal

 Sieders helps run Sieders V8 RacingTeam with his brothers and helps promote CareFlight, who helped save his life.
 He lives in Yarramundi, New South Wales with his wife Erin and daughter Rosie and twins Violet and Phoenix.
 He works for his family business All-Trans Trucks.

 Sporting career

 Motor racing

 Sieders comes from a motor racing family.
 His father Bill, older brother Luke and younger brother David are racing drivers.
 Sieders has only 30 percent use of his left leg and requires a unique 'hand-clutch' in his Ford Falcon V8 Supercar.
 Sieders was the first permanently disabled driver to race in the Fujitsu V8 Supercar Development Series.
 In 2004, he took Pole Position at Sandown, and set a race lap record on the streets of Adelaide.
 He ceased racing after a car accident in 2011.

 Paracanoe

-He is classified as a KL1 paracanoeist.
+Sieders is classified as a KL1 paracanoeist.
 He took up canoeing after he was no longer able to race V8 Supercars.
 His personal trainer Sam Norton, a former kayaker introduced him top Andrea King who was the Australian paracanoe coach.
 He took up paracanoeing in 2012.